absognety/Interview-Process-Coding-Questions/SkyPointCloud/README.md

 # Interview process for skypoint cloud:
-1. **Hackerearth Test**: objective questions on hadoop, spark, python basics and one coding question added above.
+1. **Hackerearth Test**: objective questions on hadoop, spark, python and airflow basics and one coding question added above.
 2. **First round of Interview**:
    - Questions:
      - what is the difference between mapreduce and spark?